brainlife/docs/docs/tutorial/t1w-preprocessing.md

             * Hit 'OK'
             * The aparc.a2009s parcellation should be overlaid on your inflated surface!
 Now, repeat the process on the other hemisphere.

-Once you're happy with the surfaces, you can move computing statistics!
+Once you're happy with the surfaces, you can move on to computing statistics!

 ### Map the hcp-mmp-b atlas: